 Clinical Student Team Experience in Practice (STEPs®) is a series of four courses that are embedded in the six didactic semesters of the DPT curriculum.
 Students will work in teams with a physical therapist clinical instructor to apply skills, demonstrate clinical problem-solving, and assume professional roles in various clinical patient care settings.
 Each semester students will be expected to demonstrate skills and knowledge gained from the current and previous coursework.

-Normal Human Body provides the anatomic and basic science foundations necessary for physical therapists' understanding the human body.
-The course emphasis is on gross anatomy and the relationships between the musculoskeletal, neurological, and vascular systems of the human body, including a critical examination of the morphology and function of the axial skeleton, upper and lower limbs, and cardiac, pulmonary, gastrointestinal, urogenital and reproductive systems.
-This course also covers the microanatomy of the major organs and the functions of their constituent cells, the embryological origins of organ systems, the biomechanics of various organ tissues, and the response of muscle, bone, joints, and soft tissue to disease and injury pertinent to the practice of physical therapy.
-Structure and Function of the Human Body provides a framework for understanding the form and function of the neuronal systems in the brain and spinal cord that motivate bodily actions and behaviors.
-Through this course, learners will understand the neuroanatomy and neurophysiology that impact the care of patients/clients in the profession of physical therapy.
+Structure and Function of the Human Body provides the anatomic and basic science foundation necessary for physical therapists' understanding of the human body.
+The course emphasis is on the gross anatomy of the body.
+We will explore the relationships between the musculoskeletal, neurological, and vascular systems of the human body, including a critical examination of the morphology and function of the axial skeleton, upper and lower limbs, and cardiac, pulmonary, gastrointestinal, urogenital, reproductive, and neuronal systems.
+This course covers the biomechanics of various organ tissues and the response of muscle, bone, joints, and soft tissue to disease and injury pertinent to the practice of physical therapy.
+This course will provide an introduction to the neuroanatomy of the central nervous system.
+Learners will gain knowledge regarding how the nervous system governs human movement and the impact of vascular structures on brain function.
+Through this course, learners will gain the foundational knowledge to understand how the anatomy of the human body, as well as introductory neuroanatomy, impact the care of patients/clients in the physical therapy profession.

 This course is an introduction to the elements and principles fundamental to the study of human movement.
-Included are: a foundation of kinesiology and biomechanics, biomechanics of biological tissues, joint structure and function, normal and pathological joint movement, normal human development, and observational gait analysis of normal and pathological gait patterns.
+Included are: a foundation of kinesiology and biomechanics, biomechanics of biological tissues, joint structure and function, typical and pathological joint movement, typical human development, motor learning, and observational gait analysis of typical and pathological gait patterns.
 Concepts of kinetics, kinematics, length-tension relationships, joint classification, and functional movement will be discussed.
-While these concepts seem very specific in nature, they will always be focused on the application to the patient population.
+These concepts will be focused on the application to the patient population.
 The basic understanding of human movement provides a foundation for developing assessment and intervention strategies to improve and restore mobility and function.

-Introduction to the healthcare system will provide the student with an understanding of the components of the health system that the physical therapist must integrate and facilitate.
+Healthcare Systems will provide the student with an understanding of the components of the health system that the physical therapist must integrate and facilitate.
 Included in this course will be a focus on interpreting health systems research including the translation of findings into practice.
-Students in this course will be introduced to all aspects of the health care system and will be provided the foundations to serve as leaders in a collaborative healthcare system model.
+Students in this course will be introduced to all aspects of the health care system and will be provided the foundations to serve as leaders in a collaborative health system model.

 This course will introduce the practice management model for patients with pathology or impairments to their integumentary system.
 The histology of the skin and pathologies of the integument will be the foundation from which the assessment and management of pathological processes and wounds of various etiologies will be discussed.
 The continuum of impairment through functional limitation and disability will be presented as a result of primary and secondary pathologies of the integument.
 The students will look at secondary management of the integumentary system in many physical therapy settings and across the lifespan.

-The number of Americans 65 years and older is projected to double within the next forty years; which will result in more older adults seeking medical care.
+The number of Americans 65 years and older is projected to double within the next 40 years which will result in more older adults seeking medical care.
 The goal of this course is to provide students with the foundational knowledge and skills for optimal physical therapy management of older adults.
-Students will learn the importance of physical function on elderly independence and quality of life, as well as individual and environmental risk factors for physical function loss.
-Students will also learn key concepts related to aging versus senescence, age-related disorders, multimorbidity, and physical resilience.
-These concepts will interface with clinical management coursework for the purposes of learning age-appropriate assessment, interventions, and outcome measures.
-Finally, students will acquire skills necessary to facilitate continuance of physical function, independence, and quality of life among older adults beyond physical therapy management.
+Students will learn key concepts related to aging, age-related diseases and disorders, multimorbidity, and frailty.
+Students will also learn about age-related stereotypes, the influence of the physical environment, and caregiver roles.
+Lastly, students will gain expertise in the measurement of physical performance and fall risk and gain competency in optimizing exercise and physical activity for common post-operative conditions, fall prevention, and overall health and wellness.

-In this course students will be introduced to the science of clinical reasoning in health care and physical therapy, and, the integration of clinical reasoning and evidence-based practice will be developed.
-Students will learn how to access knowledge for practice and will learn the methods of scientific inquiry, including research theory, design, methods, and measurement.
-Students will focus on learning how to determine the statistical conclusion validity of research evidence for practice, learn the logic of hypothesis testing and learn specific statistical tests used for descriptive and inferential analysis of experimental research data.
-Epidemiological statistics that enhance the understanding of diagnostic tests and treatment options will also be covered, as well as the analytical components of systematic reviews and meta-analyses.
+In this course, students will be introduced to the science of clinical reasoning in health care and physical therapy.
+The integration of clinical reasoning and evidence-based practice will be developed.
+Students will learn how to access knowledge for practice and learn the methods of scientific inquiry, including research theory, design, methods, and measurement.
+Students will learn how to: 1) determine the statistical conclusion of research evidence for practice, 2) provide the logic of hypothesis testing, and 3) utilize specific statistical tests used for the descriptive and inferential analysis of experimental research data.
+Epidemiological statistics that enhance the understanding of diagnostic tests and treatment options will also be covered and the analytical components of systematic reviews and meta-analyses.
 Students will read research literature weekly and participate in a critical appraisal of the selected research methods and the meaningfulness of the findings for clinical decisions.

 This course includes the basic etiology, epidemiology, pathogenesis, clinical presentation of common neurological conditions and injuries, assessment procedures to define impairments and limitations in activity and participation, and development of the plan of care for persons with neurological dysfunction across the lifespan.
 The course will cover the management of central nervous system (CNS) dysfunction, peripheral nervous system dysfunction, vestibular pathologies, and motor unit diseases.
 Examination, evaluation, diagnosis, pharmacological management, clinical decision-making, prognosis, standardized assessments, outcome measures and interventions will be emphasized.

-This course provides the anatomic and basic science foundation necessary for physical therapists' understanding of the human brain.
+This course completes the two-session exploration of the human body and brain through a variety of learning experiences.
+This course provides the anatomic and basic science foundation necessary for physical therapists' understanding of the human nervous system.
 This course will provide a comprehensive survey of the neuroanatomy and neurophysiology of the central and peripheral nervous systems, which will provide a framework for understanding the form and function of the neuronal systems in the brain and spinal cord that motivate bodily actions and behaviors.
 Learners will command comprehensive knowledge concerning the form and function of the nervous system, and the means by which the nervous system governs human behavior.
 Through this course, learners will gain the foundational knowledge to understand how neuroanatomy and neurophysiology impact the care of patients/clients in the profession of physical therapy.

-This curriculum will equip Duke Doctor of Physical Therapy Students with a deeper understanding of implicit and explicit bias, race, racism, sex, ability status, gender identity and socioeconomic difference.
-Course facilitators and guest lecturers will guide students in provocative conversations around health disparities, structural competency, bias, and the impact of implicit associations on interactions with peers and patients.
-Through skills building exercises and experiential opportunities outside traditional classroom settings, students will be challenged to explore individual, cultural, and social determinants of health and wellness.
-In addition, students will gain knowledge about the evidence and economics of health disparities, the Durham community, and the history of Duke Medicine’s role in that community.
+Cultural Determinants of Health and Health Disparities (CDHD) I is the first in a series of two courses embedded in the first year of the DPT curriculum.
+Students will be equipped with a deeper understanding of implicit and explicit bias, race, racism, sex, ability status, gender identity, and socioeconomic difference.
+Course facilitators and lecturers will guide students in provocative conversations around health disparities, structural competency, bias, and the impact of implicit associations on interactions with peers and patients.
+Through skills-building exercises and experiential opportunities, students will be challenged to explore individual, cultural, and social determinants of health and wellness.
+In addition, students will gain knowledge about the evidence and economics of health disparities, the Durham community, and the history of Duke Medicine's role in that community.
 Through the evaluation of peer-reviewed literature regarding health disparities, students will gather knowledge and skills to mitigate provider influences on disparities and ultimately improve the quality of healthcare.

-Complex patient management will introduce the student to the assessment and management of complex patient cases across the lifespan and the continuum of care.
-An emphasis will be placed on clinical decision making related to the physical therapy management of individuals with multiple system involvement.
-Furthermore, collaborative navigation of the complex patient through the healthcare system will be underscored.
+Management of the Complex Patient will introduce the student to the assessment and management of complex patient cases across the lifespan and the continuum of care.
+An emphasis will be placed on clinical decision-making related to the physical therapy management of individuals with multimorbidity and polypharmacy.
+Furthermore, collaborative navigation of the complex patient through the health care system will be underscored.

-Comprehensive Assessment and Management of Practice (CAMP) I is the first of two courses that will provide opportunities for students to deliver physical therapy services through a supervised team approach for the evaluation and treatment of conditions across all specialty practice areas.
-These courses will build upon earlier foundational and clinical experiences to further develop clinical reasoning.
-During CAMP, students will be mentored by DPT program faculty as they work in small groups to provide care to community members who have a variety of diagnoses causing movement dysfunction or pain.
-The students in this course will be involved in developing and documenting a plan of care based on the ICF model that includes goals, skilled intervention, and progression
+The Comprehensive Assessment and Management of Practice (CAMP) I course will provide opportunities for students to deliver physical therapy services through a supervised team approach for the evaluation and treatment of adult musculoskeletal conditions.
+This course will build upon earlier foundational and STEPs experiences to further develop clinical reasoning.
+During CAMP, students will be mentored by DPT program faculty and physical therapists as they work in small groups to provide care to community members who have a variety of diagnoses causing movement dysfunction or pain.
+The students in this course will be involved in developing and documenting a plan of care based on the ICF model that includes goals, skilled intervention, and progression.

 PT Professional Practice threads throughout the entire DPT curriculum.
 In this series of courses, learners will develop the professional behaviors, knowledge, and values crucial to be leaders in a dynamic health care environment.
 Through an understanding of the profession's history and governance, students will have experiences in professional and patient advocacy initiatives.
 Students will master the crucial skills of patient and professional communication in order to operate effectively in practice.
 Students will also be grounded in ethical frameworks that can be easily applied to practical situations encountered in clinical practice.
 This course series also seeks to develop leadership skills necessary to be change agents in healthcare practice, management, education, research, and advocacy.

-To deepen their knowledge base in various practice content areas, students choose 12 APC's from the following topic tracks:
+To deepen their knowledge base in various practice content areas, students choose 9 Advanced Practice Courses from the following topic tracks:

 - PT 738 Complex Patient Management